GeotrekCE/Geotrek-admin/docs/troubleshooting.rst

 ::

-    sudo supervisorctl status
+    sudo systemctl status geotrek

 You may want to force their restart :

 ::

-    sudo supervisorctl restart all
+    sudo systemctl restart geotrek

-If they don't stay alive, check the log files in the ``var/log/`` folder.
+If they don't stay alive, check the log files in the ``var/log/``  folder or use ``docker-compose logs <service>``.
-It might come from a configuration problem.
+Services : web, api, celery, screamshotter, redis, convertit It might come from a configuration problem.